Photography by Rene Robert and JM Portes

 Never Say “Last Run”

-Shishpangma, another giant of the Himalayas, was the next stop along Marco’s road to the Hornbein Couloir—the true North Face of Everest and his ultimate goal.
-He summited Shishpangma—the second highest peak in the world—during the fall of 2001 without his snowbaord (because of high winds).
+Shishpangma, another giant of the Himalayas, was the next stop along Marco’s road to the Hornbein Couloir--the true North Face of Everest and his ultimate goal.
+He summited Shishpangma--the 14th highest peak in the world--during the fall of 2001 without his snowbaord (because of high winds).

 Marco and his Sherpa friend Phurba, along with Russell Brice and Loppasang Temba Sherpa spent the following summer in Chamonix.
 It was during this time that the plan for a second Everest attemp was drawn up.
 The dangers, the logistics, and the funding could have delayed and deterred any team, but Marco would not be held back.